Get Bricks

 Update Filter Index

-Applicable for checkbox, datepicker, radio, rage, and select elements inside the builder.
+Applicable for checkbox, datepicker, radio, range, and select elements inside the builder.
 Also available from the WordPress dashboard under Bricks > Settings > Query filters.

 • Purpose: Ensures all filter options are up-to-date.